Kullback-Leibler-Quadratic Optimal Control: Introduction

+The original motivation for the research surveyed here is application to distributed control of power systems.
+The term \textit{Demand Dispatch} was introduced in the conceptual article \cite{brolureispiwei10} to describe the possibility of distributed intelligence in electric loads, designed so that the population would help provide supply-demand balance in the power grid.

+The numerical results surveyed in \Cref{s:num} illustrate the application of KLQ to control a large population of residential loads.
+As expected, tracking error can be made arbitrarily small with large $\kappa>0$, provided the reference signal is feasible.

-where $\alpha >0$, $\varrho>0$ and $\Temp^a \in \Re$ denotes ambient temperature.
-This is a (deterministic) MDP model with state-input given by $X_k^i = (\Temp_k^i, M_k^i)$.
-One interesting theme discovered in numerical experiments is that the histograms that define the state in the mean-field model rapidly ``forget'' their initial condition -- an example is shown in \Cref{f:hist-evo}, showing the evolution of the histograms over time from six different degenerate initial conditions.
-If this phenomenon holds under general conditions, then it has important implications for control design --- further discussion is contained in \Cref{s:con_arc}.
+It is found in numerical experiments that the histograms defining the state of the mean-field model rapidly ``forget'' their initial conditions.
+For example, \Cref{f:hist-evo} shows the evolution of the histograms over time from six different degenerate initial conditions; within a few hours, they become nearly identical.
+If this phenomenon holds under general conditions, then it has important implications for control design.
+Further discussion is contained in \Cref{s:con_arc}.

-\subsection{Literature Review}
+\subsection{Literature review}

-Our primary motivation is application to distributed control of power systems, specifically \textit{Demand Dispatch}.
-The term was introduced in the conceptual article \cite{brolureispiwei10} to describe the possibility of distributed intelligence in electric loads, designed so that the population would help provide supply-demand balance in the power grid.
-Contributing to this science has been a focus of the authors for the past decade \cite{haomidbarey12,meybarbusehr13,chehasmatbusmey18}, and many others (see \cite{chehasmatbusmey18} for a recent bibliography).